corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading/_index.md

 ## Test the Migration

-Follow the steps in [Migrate the Corda Cluster Database](#migrate-the-corda-cluster-database) and [Update the Database Connection Configuration Table](#update-the-database-connection-configuration-table) on copies of your database backups to ensure that the database migration stages are successful before proceeding with an upgrade of a production instance of Corda.
+Follow the steps in [Migrate the Corda Cluster Database](#migrate-the-corda-cluster-database) and [Migrate State Manager Databases](#migrate-state-manager-databases) on copies of your database backups to ensure that the database migration stages are successful before proceeding with an upgrade of a production instance of Corda.

 This reveals any issues with migrating the data before incurring any downtime.
 It will also indicate the length of downtime required to perform a real upgrade, allowing you to schedule accordingly.